 What you need to know about Germany's new chancellor and coalition government

-BERLIN — Olaf Scholz is scheduled to be sworn in as Germany's chancellor on Wednesday, marking the end of Angela Merkel's 16-year tenure.
+BERLIN — Germany's parliament elected Olaf Scholz as the new chancellor on Wednesday, marking the end of Angela Merkel's 16 years as the country's leader.

-Scholz's center-left Social Democratic Party, which won the most votes in September's federal election, will govern along with the Greens and the libertarian Free Democratic Party.
+Scholz's center-left Social Democratic Party, which won the most votes in September's federal election, will lead a coalition government along with the Greens and the libertarian Free Democratic Party.

-In recent days, each party has approved a coalition agreement that lays out government objectives, including raising the minimum wage to 12 euros/hour ($13.50), phasing out coal-fired power plants by 2030 and a pledge for the country to go carbon neutral by 2045.
-And Scholz has announced members of cabinet that include politicians from the three parties.
+In recent days, each party approved a coalition agreement that lays out government objectives, such as raising the minimum wage to 12 euros/hour ($13.50), phasing out coal-fired power plants by 2030 and a pledge for the country to go carbon neutral by 2045.
+And Scholz announced members of cabinet that include politicians from the three parties.

 Here are some of the keys to understanding the transition underway in this major European power.